August 28, 2018

 According to a recent Gallup poll, the average age of retirement in the United States has risen to 62 years old.
 But retiring at this age isn’t ideal for everyone.
 It’s important to consider your financial state, and not just your age, when deciding to retire.
 Make sure any plans to retire are based on what you have saved and the number of years you believe those retirement savings will last.

-Part of making sure your retirement savings last starts with living within your means and factoring in expenses you may not have had to consider in past, such as health care or long-term care costs.
+Part of financial planning for seniors includes making sure you are living within your means and factoring in expenses you may not have had to consider in past, such as health care or long-term care costs.
 Take the time to rethink your budget and look for areas where you can cut unnecessary or frivolous costs.
 Downsizing to a smaller home or a senior living community may also help you limit your expenses.

 One of the biggest mistakes seniors make in their financial planning is not factoring in inflation.
 The price of an item today may go up by tomorrow.
 So, make sure you have the funds you need to maintain a comfortable lifestyle not just today, but 10, 20 or even 30 years from now.